gabrynapo/gabrynapo/README.md

 ## Hi there 👋

 - 🔭 Computer Science for Management
-- 🌱 Interested in Data Analysis and Business Intelligence
+- 🌱 Interested in Data Engineering and Cloud Architecture
 - 📫 gabri.napo03@gmail.com
 - ⚡ Run and coding